 Resolve the debt.
 It may be difficult to determine who and what you’re paying if your debt has been sold to one business that has contracted with another company to collect on it.
 It’s a good idea to conduct your homework before contacting a debt collecting firm.

 Search for a credit consultation.
 Look for a credit counselor that is a reputable credit restoration provider.
 They can assist you in developing a debt management strategy.

 Be cautious when it comes to debt settlement.
 Debt settlement firms may claim to be able to settle your debt for a lump sum payment that is less than the entire amount owed.
 This may be true in certain instances.
 However, the Federal Trade Commission cautions that these assertions are not always accurate.
 It’s best to avoid businesses that offer assurances or attempt to get you to pay fees before your debts are resolved.

 How can you get LVNV Funding off your credit report?

 If you’ve double-checked that the debt was properly recorded, the account in collections will most likely remain on your records for seven years.

-You may have heard of the “pay-for-delete” strategy, in which a debt collector promises to erase a collection account from your credit reports in exchange for a lump sum payment.
+You may have heard of the “pay-for-delete” strategy, in which a debt collector promises to erase a collection account from your credit reports in exchange for a lump-sum payment.
 There’s no assurance that this will work; nevertheless, debt collection companies are legally obliged to submit correct information to credit bureaus, according to the Federal Trade Commission.
 As a result, debt collectors that intentionally disclose false information are usually breaking the law.
-Any service that promises you may pay to have a collections account removed off your credit reports should be avoided at all costs.
+Any service that promises you may pay to have a collections account removed from your credit reports should be avoided at all costs.

 Furthermore, even if the debt collector was successful in having the collections account deleted by fraudulently reporting it as incorrect, the negative mark from the initial charged-off account would remain.